 Sanyati is a rural resettlement area, one of the first resettlement schemes to be established after independence.
 The area is arid and drought resistant crops such as cotton provide an important source of income in an area that otherwise experiences very high level of poverty.

 Zimbabwe (formerly known as Southern Rhodesia) is a landlocked country located in southern Africa which gained independence from the British in 1980.
 The economy of Zimbabwe shrunk significantly after 2000, resulting in a desperate situation for the country.
-Despite dramatic improvement, there is however still widespread poverty and a reported 95% unemployment rate.
-Over 1.2 million children have been orphaned, the majority by HIV/Aids and life expectancy in the
+Despite dramatic improvement, there is however still widespread poverty and a high unemployment rate.
+Over 1.2 million children have been orphaned, the majority by HIV/Aids.

 Ratidzo Trust Objectives: